msakiththiyan/Ticket-Managent-System/README.md

    - Logs display thread interactions and ticket transactions.

 ## Troubleshooting
-- *Missing Libraries:*
-  Ensure log4j.jar and gson.jar are correctly added to the project dependencies in your IDE.

 - *Errors on Run:*
   Verify that the CLI.java file is set as the entry point for the application.

-- *Logging Issues:*
-  Double-check the placement and syntax of the log4j.properties file to ensure proper logging functionality.

-## Additional Notes
-- Modify the config.json file as needed before running the program to test different scenarios.
-- Ensure the log4j.properties file is correctly set up for logging output.
-- Logs are displayed in the console and can also be directed to a file as per the log4j.properties configuration.